Augmented intelligence in medicine

 Physician sentiments study on AI

-AMA's latest study on physician sentiments around the use of AI in heath care: motivations, opportunities, risks and use cases.
+AMA's latest study on physician sentiments around the use of AI in heath care: motivations, opportunities, risks, use cases and training needs.

 AI in medical education